getcihub/cihub/store/shared/migrate/README.md

 Any new changes to the database structure are always put into a new SQL file.
 Follow the naming scheme in the `store/shared/migrate/<db>/files` of the SQL files by incrementing the number file name and give it a good description of what changes are being made.

-Changes will need to be implemented for all supported databases, making similar changes for eg Mysql/Postgres/Sqllite.
+Changes will need to be implemented for all supported databases, making similar changes for eg Postgres and SQLite.

 **NB** Any changes to the database structure will need to be reflected for the relevant `struct` in the `core` directory.
 Changing the objects in the `store` directory for the ORM.